Having an agenda for your meeting is one of the top ground rules for running effective meetings, but creating a good meeting agenda isn’t always easy.

 To get started, decide what type of meeting you’d like to run.
 Search for a template in the Range meetings template library and read through.
 You copy the meeting template, and adapt it to your specific team’s needs: you might need to edit a section, add links, or assign a topic owner.

-To use the template, you can copy it into a document, or run the meeting directly in Range using the Range meeting tool, which automatically loads your agenda and helps you facilitate an effective meeting.
+To use the template, you can copy it into a document, or run the meeting directly in Range using the meetings feature, which automatically loads your agenda and helps you facilitate an effective meeting.

-Range works with hundreds of teams at top forward-thinking companies like Twitter and the Washington Post.
+Range works with hundreds of teams at top forward-thinking companies like Twitter and SeatGeek.
 Each of the template agendas is based on how real teams operate.
 Plus, you’ll see custom templates from specific teams, so you can model your team meeting after best-in-class teams.

 And if you have a meeting that you think is great, we’d love to see it!
 Share your template with firstname.lastname@example.org.